Evmux and Restream are one-stop streaming solutions. They let you broadcast on multiple social media platforms at once.

 Pricing

-Evmux’s free plan comes with 5 GB of storage, 12 on-screen guests, full HD streaming, 2 hours per stream limit, and multi-stream on two destinations.
+Evmux’s free plan includes 5 GB of storage, 12 on-screen guests, full HD streaming, 2 hours per stream limit, and multi-stream on two destinations.
 For premium features, there are two paid plans.

 The basic plan costs $19 per month in the annual plan and $25 per month in the monthly bringing: